hiteshjoshi1/commands/kubernetes/kubernetes_arch.md

 Services can be exposed in different ways by specifying a type in the ServiceSpec:

 1. ClusterIP (default) - Exposes the Service on an internal IP in the cluster.
-This type makes the Service only reachable from within the cluster.
+Only reachable from within the cluster.
 2. NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
 Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
 Superset of ClusterIP.
 3. LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
-Superset of NodePort.
+Superset of NodePort.example AWS ELB
 4. ExternalName - Exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
 No proxy is used.
-This type requires v1.7 or higher of kube-dns.
+This type requires v1.7 or higher of kube-dns(dns addon)

+By default service can run only on port range 30000- 32767.

 ## Kubernetes Higher level abstractions(rely on controllers)